PB5011/bit-by-bit-capstone/README.md

 # Release Notes
 Feb 28 2022 - M1 submission.
 Includes implementation of UI for question submission and browsing.
 Basic Django backend setup and full wireframe implementation.
 NiCad works in dev environment, although not on the webpage yet.

+Mar 23 2022 - M2 submission.
+Includes submittable forms as well as NiCad integration.
+Work was done in the front and back end to facilitate further improvement and functionality.